Yay-Peace-Peace/Nextcloud/README.md

 # Nextcloud
-Docker and Docker Compose configuration procedure for deploying Nextcloud on production environment
+Docker and Docker Compose configuration for deploying Nextcloud on production environment

 Whats is ready:
 - Database;